cruzshia/FishMarketCap/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Note

-**Note: Exchange list RWD page doesn't support IE 11, because rc-table uses position: sticky style**
+**Exchange list RWD page doesn't support IE 11, because rc-table uses position: sticky style**

 If we wan't support IE 11, I'll suggest use some polyfills (e.g. StickyBits) to make it display correctly.